RocketCommunicationsInc/astro-uxds/_content/patterns/forms-and-validation.md

 ## Forms

 Forms are used to collect, validate, and submit user input.
-They usually contains form elements including [Checkbox](/components/checkbox), [Dialog Box](/components/dialog-box), [Select Menu](/components/select), [Input Field](/components/input-field), [Radio Button](/components/radio-button) and [Toggle](/components/toggle).
+They usually contains form elements including [Checkbox](/components/checkbox), [Dialog Box](/components/dialog-box), [Select Menu](/components/select), [Input Field](/components/input-field), [Radio Button](/components/radio-button) and [Switch](/components/switch).

 ## Form Layout
 Forms should be designed in columns as this improves scanability.
-When possible, a form should be one column.
+When there are not a lot of fields, a form should be one column.
 Information can be presented in multiple columns if they are grouped together.

-One-column layout is preferred, but use two-column layouts when:
+One-column layout is preferred, but use two to four column layouts when:
 - There are too many components to fit in an area of the page
 - Specific fields have strong associations.